Palliative care and hospice outside of the United States

 - Medical College, Calicut, Kerala, India

 Hospice and Palliative Medicine is a recognized medical subspecialty in the United States and internationally, including in Canada, England, Ireland, Australia, and New Zealand.
 Many European countries are also in the process of developing certification for palliative care.
-Unfortunately, in other parts of the world access to quality palliative care is very limited.
-In one study, only 8 percent of eligible patients worldwide had access to palliative care services .
+Unfortunately, in other parts of the world, access to quality palliative care is very limited.
+Only 14 percent of the needy have access to palliative care .

 This topic will discuss palliative care and hospice services outside of the United States.
 A more comprehensive overview of palliative care is available separately.
 (See "Benefits, services, and models of subspecialty palliative care".)

 Palliative care services focus mainly on noncommunicable causes of death, which bring about the great majority of deaths worldwide .
+Globally, it is estimated that 40 million people are in need of palliative care at any point of time ; 39 percent have cardiovascular disease, 34 percent have cancer, 10 percent have chronic respiratory conditions, 6 percent have HIV, and 5 percent have diabetes.
 Adults in need of palliative care for progressive nonmalignant disease represent the highest proportion of cases for all regions, followed by cancer.
-One exception to this is in Africa, where people with HIV/AIDS remain the largest group of patients in need of palliative care .
-The World Health Organization (WHO) estimates that the great majority (78 percent) of adults in need of end-of-life care belong to low- and middle-income countries .
-Similarly, the vast majority of children (98 percent) in need of palliative care at the end of life belong to low- and middle-income countries .
+One exception to this is in Africa, where people with HIV/AIDS are the largest group of patients in need of palliative care .
+The World Health Organization (WHO) estimates that the great majority (78 percent) of adults in need of end of life care live in low- and middle-income countries .
+Similarly, the vast majority of children (98 percent) in need of palliative care at the end of life live in low- and middle-income countries .
 However, the highest rates of palliative care availability and utilization among adults are in higher-income countries.
+Only 9 percent of the world’s countries, all of relatively high income, are considered to have advanced levels of palliative care integration into mainstream health services .

 - World Health Organization.
 Health statistics and information systems. http://www.who.int/healthinfo/global_burden_disease/projections/en/ (Accessed on September 08, 2014).